zunderlab/FLOWMAP/README.md

 <!--**Note: FLOWMAPR only works if there are no non-FCS files in the directory or subdirectories specified by files.**-->
 1. Once you have successfully installed and loaded FLOWMAPR using `library(FLOWMAPR)`, if you are working in R Studio, you should see `FLOWMAPR::FLOWMAP()` autocomplete if you type it into the command line.
 2. Establish variable names (you can copy the way they are assigned from the FLOWMAP_run.R file to declare each variable).
 Some variables you have to assign are:
-  * `seed.X` - an integer that sets the seed, can be re-used to reproduce results, default is set to 1
   * `mode` - what type of FLOW-MAP you want to run, this can be "single" - one condition, multiple timepoints, "multi" - multiple conditions, multiple timepoints or "one" - one condition, one timepoint
   * `files` - the directory where you can find the FCS files to be used
   * `var.remove` - any channels you want completely excluded from analysis